Help the Environment and Save Money by Reducing Food Waste

 - Take stock of what’s already in your kitchen before menu planning and shopping.

 - Plan ahead to use up perishable items such as fruit and vegetables as they ripen.

 - Pay attention to expiration dates.
-Many foods will last longer than the “sell-by” date stamped on its packaging.
+Many foods will last longer than the “sell-by” date stamped on their packaging.
 Always err on the side of caution.
-Never use any food stuff that smells bad or off in anyway.
+Never use any foodstuff that smells bad or off in any way.